coding4vinayak/agent-frame-work1-emergent/README.md

 1. Ensure all environment variables are set in Replit Secrets
 2. Database should be accessible from production
+3. Both Node.js and Python services must run simultaneously
-3. Click the "Deploy" button in Replit
+4. Click the "Deploy" button in Replit
-4. Configure custom domain if needed
+5. Configure custom domain if needed

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

 ## 🤝 Contributing